“Absolute OpenBSD” physically exists

 Welcome!

 As Michael W Lucas I write books explaining exactly how computers were a mistake.
 As Michael Warren Lucas I write SF, thrillers, mysteries, the odd tidbit of romantic suspense, and a bunch of other stuff.
+If you’re looking for a specific title, please check the Title Index.
 To find out when I release a book, sign up for my topic-specific mailing list.

 Once you walk into the twisted imagination of Michael Lucas, you really won’t want to leave… – Kristine Kathryn Rusch, multiple Hugo award winning author of The Retrieval Artist